-- Over the last eleven years, since 2005/06, the volume of contracts has increased by 150%.
-The volume awarded to "Other" has increased by 224%, the volume to Inuit has increased by 125% and Nunavut has decreased by 60%. - Over the last eleven years, since 2005/06, generally the value and volume of contracts to "Other" Firms and "Inuit" has been increasing.
+- Over the last twelve years, since 2006/07, the volume of contracts has increased by 143%.
+The volume awarded to "Other" has increased by 125%, the volume to Inuit has increased by 72% and Nunavut has increased by 3%. - Over the last twelve years, since 2006/07, generally the value and volume of contracts to "Other" Firms and "Inuit" has been increasing.
 The value to "Nunavut" Firms has been in decline.
 We know that many Firms are registered both as Inuit and Nunavut Firms.
 This trend shows that an increasing number of Firms are registering as both Inuit owned and Nunavut based and that fewer firms are registered as Nunavut based.
-For the purpose of the application of the NNI Policy, registering for both allows higher bid adjustments. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non-Inuit or Nunavut) Firms.
+For the purpose of the application of the NNI Regulations, registering for both allows higher bid adjustments. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non Inuit or Nunavut) Firms.
 Inuit and Nunavut Firms are more successful at winning contracts for Major and Minor Construction and Air Charters.
 This represents an eleven year trend. - Combined Inuit and Nunavut Firms win more contracts with a value of less than \$25,000.
 As the value of contracts increases, the proportionate number of contracts Inuit and Nunavut Firms win declines.
 This trend has been consistent over the past eight years. - The average distribution of the volume of contracts awarded according to value categories has been largely consistent over the past 5 years.

+<=\$25,000 50%

-<=\$25,000 50% >\$25,000 to <=\$100,00 30% >\$100,000 20%
+>\$25,000 to <=\$100,00 30%

+>\$100,000 20%